logaretm/vee-validate/docs/content/guide/global-validators.md

 #### length

-The field under validation must have exactly have the specified number of items, only works for iterables.
+The field under validation must exactly have the specified number of items, only works for iterables.

-Allowed Iterable values are: `string`, `array` and any object that can be used with `Array.from`.
+Allowed Iterable values are `string`, `array`, and any object that can be used with `Array.from`.

 ```vue
 <!-- string format -->